mysolutions24/mysolutions24/README.md

-- 👋 Hi, I’m @mysolutions24
+- 👋 Hi, I’m @mudducode
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning bca degree
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on technical projjects
-- 📫 How to reach me ...
+- 📫 mudassirkhaan39@gmail.com

 <!---
 mysolutions24/mysolutions24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.